ZhangzrJerry/zhangzrjerry.github.io/posts/2025/cyber-planner.md

-# Report for Cyber Planner Code Report
+# Cyber Planner Implementation Report

 We have already released our report [here](/public/assets/cyber-planner.pdf).
 And the source code is available in our [Github repository](https://github.com/frcnextinnovation/Cyber-Planner-2025).

 <CenteredImg src="/public/posts/cyber-planner/cover.jpg" width=55% />

-While **Cyber Planner Code Report v0.1.0 (C++ Version)** is mainly focused on the Math derivation, **Report for Cyber Planner Code Report** emphasize the corresponding code of the equation and highlight some details in the implementation.
+While **Cyber Planner Code Report v0.1.0 (C++ Version)** is mainly focused on the Math derivation, **Cyber Planner Implementation Report** emphasize the corresponding code of the equation and highlight some details in the implementation.
 I believe it would bring you a different perspective to our work and enhance your understaning in numerical optimization.

 <Badges>
 <img src="/public/tags/frc-8214.svg">